CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+It allows us to work colloboratively.
+It gives us somewhere to keep our code.
+It allows us to share our code with others

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You make your own opy of it to work on without affecting the original repository

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You clone it to your local machine from the remote copy which is on Github

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send your copy of the file that you have been working on to ask that it can be looked at to compare the changes that you have made

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see what changes have been made to a repository and who made them

 ## Question 13